Chasing Malaysian Airlines MH370

 It grabbed the world's attention because it was unimaginable, impossible: a Boeing 777 with 239 people on board disappeared completely.
 It was like science fiction but it couldn't be because it was real.
 Malaysian Airlines Flight MH370 left Kuala Lumpur on March 8, 2014, and with the exception of a few unexpected appearances on radar and satellite data, was never seen again.
 It did not land anywhere, and there was no record of a crash.
 It simply vanished.
 Predictably, wild theories popped up everywhere, everything from a hijacking to an alien abduction.
 Together we're going to take a deep dive into the events of that night, into the conspiracy theories, and finally compare them against what we think actually happened to history's most infamous vanished aircraft.

 The basic facts begin with the plane's late night departure from Kuala Lumpur en route to Beijing.
 About 40 minutes later they signed off from Kuala Lumpur air traffic control over the South China Sea, about halfway between Malaysia and Vietnam.
-At that point they would have switched off the transponder, because planes only squawk an ID code when requested by air traffic control.
-Thus, everything else we know about the plane's flight comes from a few scattered radar and satellite contacts.
+They stopped squawking the ID code they used with Kuala Lumpur.
+From that point on, everything else we know about the plane's flight comes from a few scattered radar and satellite contacts.
 Minutes after signing off, they made a U-turn and headed back for Malaysia.
 The plane was equipped with a system called ACARS that periodically transmits maintenance data, and the ACARS was no longer working after this U-turn.
 Later they began a right turn and were last detected by military radar out over the Andaman Sea, west of Thailand.
 The final contact was between an Inmarsat satellite and the aircraft's automated satellite data unit, a simple handshake connection because there were no aircraft systems using the satellite.
 This handshake does not include any location data, but Inmarsat was able to locate the plane as having been somewhere along an arc representing a specific distance from the satellite.
 This arc stretches across a few thousand kilometers of the Indian Ocean, west of Australia.
 And that was about when the plane's fuel would have run out.
 Nothing more was ever heard from MH370.

 Searches were unsuccessful.
 Over the subsequent weeks and months, the flight path was refined, search areas redefined, and search efforts were gradually given up.
 But while that was happening out over the ocean, back on land, conspiracy theories had been piling up.